 The African penguin was declared an endangered species in 2010 and lots of hard work by SANCCOB (Southern African Foundation for the Conservation of Coastal Birds) has helped grow the penguin population.
 SANCCOB is a non-profit organisation which rehabilitates injured seabirds.
 Every year SANCCOB releases rehabilitated penguins on Penguin Awareness Day and this is quite a spectacle.

-In 2012, a total of 1683 breeding pairs of African Penguins were releases according to SANCCOB .
+Every year hundreds of breeding pairs of African Penguins are released according to SANCCOB .
 This organisation is always happy to take on volonteers and donations helping them to keep the seabirds and sweet little penguins healthy and fit.

 Sanccob's Cape Town center is located in Blouberg adjacent to the Rietvlei Nature Reserve.
 If you find an injured seabird or have any queries regarding seabirds, get in touch with them.
 SANCCOB also do educational tours at their Blouberg centre and are happy to show you around.
 They even have a adopt a penguin program, so if you want to make a different present or gift how about adopting a little penguin?
 More info here.